 If you’re thinking about getting lingual braces you probably have a lot of questions.
 Luckily, as specialist orthodontists and lingual-enthusiasts, we have the answers.
-We’re continually updating our frequently asked questions, but if you can’t find the information you need, please get in touch via our Facebook page for a speedy response.
+We’re continually updating our frequently asked questions, but if you can’t find the information you need, please get in touch.

 The length of your orthodontic treatment will vary based on your individual needs.
 In most cases treatment takes 12-18 months, but it could take as little as six months if you’re only looking to straighten mild crowding.
 Your orthodontist should be able to give you an accurate estimate of how long your treatment will take during your initial consultation.

 You’ll need to see your orthodontist regularly throughout your lingual brace treatment – roughly every 6-8 weeks.
 This is so they can adjust your brace and make sure everything is moving as planned.
 It also gives you the opportunity to ask any questions.

 No. Unfortunately lingual braces are not funded by the NHS.
 They are only available on a private, self-funded basis.
 Most orthodontists will be able to offer finance packages though, to help you spread the cost of your treatment.

 No. You don’t need your dentist to refer you for an orthodontic consultation.
 You can contact your local specialist orthodontist directly to arrange your first appointment.

 Lingual orthodontics is a complex technique that requires special training and equipment.
 Not every orthodontist will offer every type of brace, which sometimes comes down to personal preference as well as their target audience, for example they may predominantly treat NHS patients.